walkee/iRock/readme.md

-Some albums I really like.
+Some albums wmz really like.